softwaresaved/international-survey/survey_creation/2017/nl/texts/welcome_message.md

 How long will it take?
 ----------------------

-There is a maximum of 64 questions in this survey.
-It takes about 10 to 15 minutes to complete.
+There is a maximum of 45 questions in this survey.
+It takes about 10 minutes to complete.

 Who is responsible for this survey?
 -----------------------------------